Anvesh1041/React_Todo/README.md

 # React Todo App

-A modern and responsive Todo application built with **React** and **Tailwind CSS**.
-This app allows users to manage their tasks efficiently with an intuitive interface and smooth interactions.
+A modern Todo application built with **React** and **Tailwind CSS**.
+Todos are saved automatically in the browser, allowing users to manage their tasks efficiently with an intuitive interface and smooth interactions.

 ---

 ## Features

 - **Add Todos:** Quickly add new tasks with a simple input form.
-- **Edit Todos:** Inline editing with automatic focus and cursor placement.
+- **Edit Todos:** Edit tasks directly in the list.
 - **Mark Complete:** Toggle tasks between active and completed states using checkboxes.
 - **Delete Todos:** Remove tasks individually.
-- **Responsive Design:** Fully responsive layout with proportional input and button scaling.
 - **Context API:** State management handled using React Context for clean and scalable code.
+- **Persistent Storage:** Todos are saved in localStorage, so tasks remain after page refresh.

 ---